FyraLabs-Graveyard/pungi/doc/configuration.rst

 **cts_keytab**
-    (*str*) -- Path to Kerberos keytab which will be used for Compose Tracking Service Kerberos authentification.
+    (*str*) -- Path to Kerberos keytab which will be used for Compose Tracking Service Kerberos authentication.
 If not defined, the default Kerberos principal is used.

 **compose_type**